Hog guide

 Resources

-Schematics and MIDI to CV converter code is available on the Hog Github repo (soon).
+Schematics and MIDI to CV converter code is available on the Hog Github repo.
 Feel free to hack it or build it for yourself.